London Underground 1992 Stock: Construction

 The 1992 Stock was built by British Rail Engineering Limited (BREL) (under ABB) for the Central line following extensive testing of the three 1986 tube stock prototype trains.
-Even so, the introduction of this stock was far from trouble-free and there were many technical teething problems that had to be ironed out.

 Eighty-five 8-car trains were ordered from BREL, each formed of four two-car units (two units had driving cabs, the others were fitted with shunting controls).
 Upon entering service in April 1993, the new trains gradually replaced the previous 1962 tube stock, which was completely withdrawn two years later.
 The trains were manufactured at the Derby Litchurch Lane Works.

-The propulsion for the trains was manufactured by a consortium of ABB and Brush Traction, and was one of the first examples of microprocessor-controlled traction featuring a fibre-optic network to connect the different control units.
+The original propulsion for the trains was manufactured by a consortium of ABB and Brush Traction, and was one of the first examples of microprocessor-controlled traction featuring a fibre-optic network to connect the different control units.
 The DC traction motors of LT130 type have separately-excited fields and are controlled via GTO (Gate turn-off) thyristors.
+These would be the only tube trains to use this type of DC motor, and would be the last newly built train on the London Underground with DC motors, and the second to last in the United Kingdom, only succeeded by the Phase 3 MTR Metro Cammell EMUs in Hong Kong which continued to be produced until the transfer of sovereignty in 1997.
+These are currently in the process of being replaced with the more efficient AC motors.

 A wheel slide protection (WSP) system had to be retrofitted due to the fleet suffering an epidemic problem of wheel flats.
 This was largely due to an excessive number of emergency brake applications caused during the ATO/ATP testing phases.

 The 1992 stock's design is reminiscent of the 1986 prototypes.
-The new 2009 stock trains, built by Bombardier Transport for the Victoria line, are more like the 1992 stock in shape and design than the 1995/1996 stock.
+The 2009 stock trains, built by Bombardier Transport for the Victoria line, are more like the 1992 stock in shape and design than the 1995/1996 stock.